Thursday, August 22, 2024

 Hammurabi ruled from 1792 - 1750 B.C. and built the city of Babylon as his kingdoms capital.
 He was a great Babylon-first ruler, creating a code of moral laws while he built Babylon into an oasis in the desert, a great city of splendor and wonder; a jewel of the ancient world.

 Hammurabi focused on improving Babylon’s interior by way of streets, irrigation, and public venues.
 He built a temple, the Esagila for the Babylonian serpent-god Bel-Marduk as well as several new temples to house other popular deities of the region.
-He erected temples and statues to the goddess of Sumer, Inanna, known as Ishtar in the Babylon and Akkadian cultures, the moon-god Sin, the sun god Shamash, as well as the gods Bel, Ea and Enlil.
-It didn’t matter which god you worshiped; all were welcome as the middle east flourished with fertility gods, idols, sorcery, witchcraft, exorcisms and paganism.
+He erected temples and statues to the goddess of Sumer, Inanna, known as Ishtar in the Babylon and Akkadian cultures.
+He also built temples for the moon-god Suen, the sun god Shamash, and the gods Bel, Ea and Enlil.
+It didn’t matter which god you worshiped; all were welcome as the middle east flourished with fertility deities, sorcery, witchcraft, exorcisms and paganism.

-Under King Hammurabi's 42 year rule, Babylon quickly became a great commercial center with sheep herding at its center.
+Under King Hammurabi's 42 year rule, Babylon quickly became a great commercial center with sheep herding at its core.
 Babylon expanded its textile trade as weavers crafted fine clothing and linens.
-Dates, barley and vegetables set a pace for a prosperous economic boom as many merchants traveled to the area to sell or buy goods.
+Dates, barley and vegetables set a pace for a prosperous economic boom, as many merchants traveled to the area to buy and sell goods.
 With the increase in traffic and new families arriving daily, Babylon became a great educational center as well as a cultural center.
 This was called the Old Babylonian period or more specifically the First Babylonian Empire.
-Babylon began to attain more power and control over the entire southern Mesopotamia area, reigning through education and commerce.
-It was also during this period when thick walls were erected to secure the city and its many citizens.
+Babylon attained more power and control over Mesopotamia, reigning through education and commerce.
+It was also during this period when thick walls were erected to protect the city, and its many citizens.

 After King Hammurabi died the Babylon-First initiative died with him.
-The empire declined and fell under the control of the Assyrian king, Ashurbanipal.
-Several power struggles and a millennium later, when the Assyrian empire was weakened by internal struggle, a Chaldean General named Nabopolassar conquered the Assyrian empire and took control of Assyrian lands and empires it had ruled over.
+The empire declined and fell to the Assyrian king, Ashurbanipal.
+Several power struggles and a millennium later, when the Assyrian empire was weakened by internal struggle, a Chaldean General named Nabopolassar conquered the Assyrian empire, and combined the Assyrian territory with Babylon.
+This made Babylon the largest kingdom in the middle east.

-He made Babylon the capital and created the Chaldean Dynasty of the Babylonian Empire and ruled 626- 605 B.C.
+With Babylon as the designated capital, King Nabopolassar created the Chaldean Dynasty of the Babylonian Empire and ruled from 626 to 605 B.C.
 This era became known as the Neo-Babylonian period.
-Nabopolassar was a notable General orchestrating conquests throughout the middle east to grow and protect his kingdom.
+Nabopolassar was a notable General orchestrating conquests throughout the middle east to grow, and protect his expanding kingdom.

 http://oracc.museum.upenn.edu/amgg/mesopotamianhistory/index.html

 After King Nabopolassar died in 605 B.C., his son, Nebuchadnezzar II ruled and Babylon became the main commerce spot of the middle east.
-Nebuchadnezzar II became a notable leader of the Babylonian kingdom seizing power through war as his father had done.
-His kingdom extended to the Mediterranean Sea, down into Egypt, Syria, Israel, southeastern Turkey, the Arabian desert and Iran.
+Nebuchadnezzar II became a notable leader of the Babylonian kingdom seizing territory and power through war, as his father had done.
+He ruled the entire middle east as his kingdom expanded to the Mediterranean Sea, Egypt, Syria, Israel, Turkey, the Arabian desert and Iran.

-The Ishtar gate honored the goddess Inanna / Ishtar who was worshiped zealously throughout the middle east as the harlot of temple prostitution.
+The Ishtar gate honored the goddess Inanna / Ishtar who was worshiped zealously throughout the middle east as a fertility goddess, warrior and protector.
 The gate itself was decorated with the Babylonian winged lion, walking bulls and Babylons main deity, Bel-Marduk.
 Bel meaning Lord or Master.

 The lion was also connected to Ishtar, the goddess of love and war, wisdom and fertility even though the goddess was childless.
-Because of her high position in Babylon, many believe that Ishtar represents the harlot of commercial corruption and the city of false worship depicted in Revelation 17.
+Because of her high position in Babylon, many have suggested that Ishtar represents the city of false worship and, commercial corruption depicted in Revelation 17.

-Marduk was represented as the walking serpent or snake dragon from ancient Mesopotamia mythology.
-The snake dragon had a sleek, scaley body with a long tail and long neck.
-Its front feet were that of a large feline and the back feet were the clawed talons of a bird of prey.
-The head was shaped as a snake or dragon adorned with curled viper horns and out of its mouth was a protruding, forked tongue.
-The tail was that of a scorpion.
+The god Marduk, the walking serpent or snake dragon from ancient Mesopotamia mythology was the main deity of Babylon.
+The snake dragon had a sleek, scaley body with a long neck and a scorpion tail.
+Its front feet were that of a feline while the back feet were clawed talons of a bird of prey.
+The head was shaped as a snake or dragon with curled viper horns and, out of its mouth was a protruding, forked tongue.

 Interesting that the deity Marduk closely resembles two Biblical descriptions of Satan: the Dragon and the Snake.